Mandlech: Jewish Fried Dumplings

 Why doesn’t the recipe specify an exact amount of flour?

-The flour amount is left open intentionally because it depends heavily on the size of your egg — the recipe instructs you to add flour in small batches until you have a soft dough that no longer sticks to your hands.
-The exact quantity will vary each time.
+I left the flour amount open intentionally because it depends heavily on the size of your egg.
+Add flour in small batches until you have a soft dough that no longer sticks to your hands — the exact quantity will vary each time.

 What does the vinegar and baking soda step actually do?